emacs-mirror/emacs/mps/manual/source/topic/format.rst

     .. note::

-        Variant auto_header is only supported by :ref:`pool-amc` and :ref:`pool-amcz`.
+        Variant auto-header is only supported by :ref:`pool-amc` and :ref:`pool-amcz`.

 .. c:function:: mps_res_t mps_fmt_create_auto_header(mps_fmt_t *fmt_o, mps_arena_t arena, mps_fmt_auto_header_s *fmt_ah)

-    Create an :term:`object format` of variant auto_header.
+    Create an :term:`object format` of variant auto-header.

     ``fmt_o`` points to a location that will hold the address of the new object format.